onomyprotocol/ochain/docs/validators/validator-faq.md

 ### How to prevent concentration of stake in the hands of a few top validators?

 For now the community is expected to behave in a smart and self-preserving way.
 When a mining pool in Bitcoin gets too much mining power the community usually stops contributing to that pool.
-The Cosmos Hub will rely on the same effect initially.
+The Onomy will rely on the same effect initially.
 Other mechanisms are in place to smoothen this process as much as possible:

 - **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.
 - **UI warning:** Wallets can implement warnings that will be displayed to users if they want to delegate to a validator that already has a significant amount of staking power.